Menu

 • Experience Punta Gorda Town – Stroll through this coastal town's markets, shops, and cultural hotspots.

-• Go Birdwatching – Toledo District is home to rich biodiversity, making it perfect for bird enthusiasts.
+• Go Birdwatching – Toledo District is home to a wide variety of bird species, making it perfect for bird enthusiasts.

-• Explore the Toledo Cacao Festival – If visiting in May, experience this vibrant celebration of cacao, music, and culture.
+• Explore the Toledo Cacao Festival – If visiting in May, experience this joyous celebration of cacao, music, and culture.

 • Discover Snake Cayes – Enjoy snorkelling and sunbathing on these beautiful, remote islands.

-• Take a Garifuna Cultural Experience – Learn about the rich heritage, music, and cuisine of the Garifuna people.
+• Take a Garifuna Cultural Experience – Learn about the incredible heritage, music, and cuisine of the Garifuna people.

 • Visit the Living Maya Experience – Engage in hands-on activities showcasing traditional Maya crafts, cooking, and lifestyle.